-One of the hardest parts about living a life of anxiety is the way that it always tends to be always be present in your life.
+One of the hardest parts about living a life of anxiety is the way that it always tends to be present in your life.
 It doesn't matter what you're doing or how much you need to focus.
 That feeling of anxiety is always there, and the knowledge that you have anxiety and reminders of its presence are common.

 That's because anxiety is a naturally overwhelming condition, and in some cases it can become so overwhelming that your mind and body suffer as a result.